kuzzleio/documentation/src/plugins/1/manual-setup/index.md

 ---
 layout: full.html.hbs
-title: Essentials
+title: Manual Setup
-separator: Plugins
 description: how to create a custom plugin
-order: 0
+order: 1
 ---